albavolta/albavolta.github.io/README.md

 # Idea Archive

 Using this as an archive of interesting and thought-provoking content I come across.
 A fair amount of content here is derived through inspiration from other authors and I do not take credit for what I will be posting here.
-Always open to discuss and debate on these ideas
+Always open to discuss and debate on these ideas.

+#### B
+>

 #### On Economic Inequality
 > As economic inequality increases throughout the world and the rich become richer, many have the concern that the world is broken.